 Marathon Ultimate Rankings

-To find out, we revved up the Ultimate Rankings machine, a points-based system that factors in three elements of an athlete’s résumé to determine greatness in the marathon:
+As a refresher, here's how this works: the Ultimate Rankings is a points-based system that factors in three elements of an athlete’s résumé to determine greatness in the marathon:

 - Major marathon performances (not including the World Championships)

 - PR ranking all-time (scored through top 20 all-time)